 If you’re thinking about trekking to Everest Base Camp then you, dear reader, have come to the right place.
+Hiking Everest Base Camp is a dream for many - and one more likely to be accomplished than standing on top of the highest mountain in the world.

-The trek to Everest Base Camp kicks off in the town of Lukla in the Solukhumbu region of Nepal.
+The trek to Base Camp kicks off in the town of Lukla in the Solukhumbu region of Nepal.
 From there, the camp is an approximate 130km, 11-day return trip.
 You don’t have to be a serious mountaineer to take the trip, but you do need a good level of fitness.
 You also need enough wanderlust in your blood to eye up an 11-day hike in Nepal and think “that sounds like a good idea”, which is certainly not the case for everyone on our lovely little planet.

 “Trek along a tributary valley and take in dramatic mountain views of Nuptse, Lhotse, Ama Dablam and Mount Everest, the biggest mountain in the world…”